millerlp/Tide_controller/README.md

 That line should contain the name of the library for your local site that you copied into arduino-1.0.1/libraries/.

+5. If you want to change the tide range in which the tide rack travels, you can change the value for the upperPos on or around line 64, which looks like: float upperPos = 5.0;
+That line represents the upper limit at which the tide rack will stop moving upward, even if the predicted tide goes higher.
+The units of upperPos are feet (not meters or inches).

 Plug the Arduino in to the computer using a USB cable.
 Upload the program to the Arduino.
 Open the serial monitor to view the output.
 See the http://arduino.cc site for help with these steps.